keboola/connection-docs/index.md

 #### Keboola's Partners Program

 Knowing your local environment, our partners will assist you in creating a custom product specific to your unique needs.
-To get in touch please use the following email addresses:
+To get in touch, please use the following email addresses:

 - If in Europe, write to [cz.support@keboola.com](mailto:cz.support@keboola.com).
 - If in North America, write to [support.ca@keboola.com](mailto:support.ca@keboola.com).